Events CSV imports will not show in user interface without further manual edits

 Making a note to add Mike's info to the documentation, as this issue just came up for me again and I'd completely forgotten what happened 6 months ago.

-#7 Updated by Dan Gillean over 3 years ago
+#7 Updated by Dan Gillean about 4 years ago

 - Subject changed from Events CSV import not working to Events CSV imports will not show in user interface without further manual edits